hoetzgit/dewheater/README.md

 	dewheater.py  	   The main module, designed to be run as a service

 	dewheatertest.py   Simple timed on/off test script.
 Delay between on/off cycle is controlled by "dewHeaterOnOffDelay" parameter above.
+	                   Current master version only supports BME sensors.
+This will be fixed as soon in a future release.

 	dewheateron.py     Closes dew heater relay unconditionally (no cut in/out points, no timer).
 CAUTION: It does NOT open the relay again!